 The Size of the Appliance

 Before making a purchase decision, evaluate the needs of your family.
 Firstly, take the size of your family into account.
 Also, consider your daily routine and energy consumption habits.
-If you have a small family, buying over-sized air conditioners or washing machines will result in a loss of precious of water and energy resources.
+If you have a small family, buying over-sized air conditioners or washing machines will result in a loss of precious water and energy resources.
 The inefficient use of these resources will also drown you into huge water and electricity bills.
 Hence, buy an appropriate-sized appliance that fulfills your family needs and reduces unnecessary costs.

 Give Priority to Appliances That Use Natural Gas to Function

 Residences are a better choice for burning natural gas as compared to power plants.
 If you have a choice, give priority to appliances that run on natural gas.
-Give priority to appliances like heaters, dryers and stoves that use natural gas to function rather than electricity when buying an appliance.
+Give priority to appliances like heaters, dryers, and stoves that use natural gas to function rather than electricity when buying an appliance.